jenkinsci/acunetix-plugin/README.md

 1.  **What happens to reports generated from Jenkins?**

 Reports generated from Jenkins are generated on the main application and then downloaded and saved in project workspace.
-From the workspace the report can be archived within job folder with post-build action "Archive the artifacts" and delete the report from workspace
+The report can be archived within job folder with post-build action "Archive the artifacts" and deleted from workspace

 1.  **How do I disable or remove the Acunetix Jenkins Plugin**